 The PHA will respond promptly to complaints from families, owners, employees, and members of the public.
 All complaints will be documented.
-The PHA may require that complaints other than UPCS-V violations be put in writing.
-UPCS-V complaints may be reported by telephone.
+The PHA may require that complaints other than current approved HUD inspection violations be put in writing.
+Complaints may be reported by telephone.